 |6mths||1 Year||2 Year||3 Year||4 Year||5 Year|

 This is broken down into a similar risk category, but without the difference in terms.

 Working Capital Loan Rates

-Working capital; business loans work slightly different to term loans, in as much as they are charged monthly.
+Working capital; Bank Loan for Business work slightly different to term loans, in as much as they are charged monthly.
 Credit and risk still have a huge part to play in price.
 Below is a rough guide;

 |0–12 months||12–24 months||24–36 months|